enyata/innovation-sandbox-php/src/Atlabs/README.md

 ##### from

-Your registered short code or alphanumeric, defaults is'FSI'.
+Your registered short code or alphanumeric, defaults is 'FSI'.

 ##### message